SEN Information for Parents

 If you would like to discuss your child’s Special Educational Needs please contact the school office and make an appointment with a member of the inclusion team.

-Kent also provide a range of services available which is called the local offer, these services are available by accessing the Kent website.
+Kent also provides a range of services which is called the local offer, these services are available by accessing the Kent website.
 Kent's Local offer is all about making it easier for people to find out about services available to 0-25 year olds with special educational needs and disabilities: